siiftun1857/istrolid-magnux-documents/modifiers.md

 Weapons like Sidewinders and Autocannon will cancel their queued bullets when fire, result in a waste of energy.
 The effect is only visible when such weapon has their reload time significantly reduced, and the only valid design to make this happen is Autocannon with 4 or more reloaders.

+## sidewinder_volley_delay
+> tags: gameplayImpact
+> groups: vanilla_defects
+> info: Sidewinder has a delay between two bullets in a volley.

+Add an 1/16 second delay between bullets of a volley of Sidewinders.
+Without this modifier, Sidewinders will unload its entire volley at the same time.

+## units_collide_during_warpin
+> tags: gameplayImpact
+> groups: vanilla_defects
+> info: Collision between new untis and old units are disabled.

+Make all units collides at same strenght.
+Without this modifier, newly built units who have warp in flast on will have reduced collision with those who don't.

 ## units_ai_message
 > tags: displayImpact
 > info: Shows AI messages.